-Every spring CMES offered courses to any student aspiring a deeper understanding of the political, social, cultural, economic and religious developments of the contemporary Middle East.
+Every year CMES offers courses to any student aspiring to a deeper understanding of the political, social, cultural, economic, and religious developments in the contemporary Middle East.
 These courses have a limited number of seats.
-Bellow is a list of courses offered spring 2018.
-To apply visit antagning.se
+To apply please visit antagning.se.

 Course coordinator: Darcy Thompson